 6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
-To meet these obligations, the
+To meet these obligations, the Tribunal issued determinations on 28 August 2023, and at that time determined an adjustment of 4.0% to the remuneration for all offices in its jurisdiction.

-- Tribunal issued determinations on 8 June 2023, and at that time determined no adjustment to remuneration for all offices in its jurisdiction. - 7.
-The Tribunal noted in its published statement of the same date, that it would meet again in August 2023 to consider further data, and determine whether any adjustment in remuneration is appropriate for offices within its jurisdiction. - 8.
-In complying with its obligations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
+- 7. In complying with its obligations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
 In conducting this review the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
 In order to inform its conclusions the Tribunal draws upon authoritative external sources such as the published material available from the Government, the Reserve Bank of Australia and the Australian Bureau of Statistics as well as trends in public and private sector remuneration.
-The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission. - 9.
-The Tribunal did not receive any submissions on this matter. - 10.
-On 28 August 2023 the Tribunal decided to determine a general adjustment of 4 per cent to remuneration for public offices in its jurisdiction.
-The increase applies with effect from 1 July 2023 for all offices except Federal Members of Parliament, which applies with effect from 1 September 2023. - 11.
-A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au. - 12.
-Remuneration Tribunal (Principal Executive Offices Classification Structure and Terms and Conditions) Determination (No.2) 2023 formalises the Tribunal's decision for Principal Executive Offices. - 13.
+The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission. - 8.
+The Tribunal did not receive any submissions on this matter. - On 11 June 2024 the Tribunal decided to determine a general adjustment of 3.5% to remuneration for public offices in its jurisdiction.
+The increase applies with effect from 1 July 2024. - 10.
+A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au. - 11.
+Remuneration Tribunal (Principal Executive Offices Classification Structure and Terms and Conditions) Determination 2024 formalises the Tribunal's decision for Principal Executive Offices. - 12.
 Consultation on this outcome was considered unnecessary given the matters considered by the Tribunal in making its decision.